 So here’s a little about plain ole’ me.
 I love books, coffee, the smells of both of those things, puns, and cardigans.
 I like wearing my glasses 24/7 because they help me see, and because they bring out my inner nerd (and who are we kidding, contacts suck).

 I was born and raised in South Louisiana, down a family road, less than 5 minutes away from the Catholic Church where I grew to know Jesus.
 I earned my Bachelor of Arts in English from Louisiana State University in 2018, where I worked as co-editor-in-chief of the Gumbo Yearbook for two years.
-I like to stay working.
-I’ve worked mostly at desk jobs, retail jobs, and editing jobs.

 Currently, I am working on my Masters of Science in Counseling at Southeastern Louisiana University.
 I hope to become a school counselor in about three years, so that I can help high school students make tough decisions about their future and overcome different obstacles and milestones they may encounter during secondary education.